 Think outside the fast food lane when it comes to eating on the go.
 The same meals you enjoy at home can be made into fantastically healthy lunches on the go.
 Why not tuck meatloaf and kale into some pita bread for a hearty sandwich?
 Zesty Garlic Green Beans or Kale Quinoa Salad can be enjoyed as a cold nibbler snack any time of day when you tuck them into a sandwich bag.

 Pass on the foods that make you feel unhealthy and concentrate on ones that energize you.
-Some of these creative French toast recipes you can eat on the run will start your day with the protein you need to power through.
+Some French toast recipes you can eat on the run will start your day with the protein you need to power through.

 Reheat With Relish